Juvair/R_Programming/README.md

 # R_Programming
-This repository contains the the code for R programming language
+This repository contains the the code for R programming language.
+I've learned these code from "Biostatistics: Theory and Applications in R (Virtual)" training.
+Offered by US Forest Services, Department of Forestry and Environmental Science (SUST) & USD.
+This training was for 10 weeks long and learned from the beginner to intermediate level.
+Thank you for selecting me for the training.